 01 of 10

-Small and versatile, a knife is one of the most important tools you need when outdoors.
-Whether you need it for protection or to catch food for the day, a knife is essential.
-You will find endless opportunities to use this tool.
+Small and versatile, a knife is an important outdoor tool.
+Endless opportunities require the use of a knife for backwoods camping.
 Injured?
 Use it to cut clothing for bandaging.
 Cold?
-Use it to collect kindling and firewood.
+Use it to cut small kindling for a fire.
 Hungry?
-Use it to catch and eat food.
-Remember, you don't need a giant machete to get by in the woods.
-A simple pocket knife can do wonders; just make sure it is sharp.
+Use it to filet your catch of the day.
+You don't need a giant machete to get by in the woods.
+A simple pocketknife can do wonders; just make sure it is sharp.

 02 of 10

 Sure—your tent and sleeping bag will protect you from the elements.
 But without a sleeping pad, you may have a miserable night's sleep.
 If there is rain, snow or humidity expect to wake up to a pool underneath you without one.
 Sleeping pads are lightweight (and even inflatable), and you can roll them up tight to attach to the outside of your pack.
 This small, yet crucial, item dictates a pleasurable trip.

 Without fire on a backcountry trip, eating and staying warm is impossible.
 Long gone are the days of rubbing two sticks together (unless you're a contestant on Survivor).
 Lighters are small, durable, and highly effective at starting a fire or camp stove.
 And as long as you keep them dry, they work no matter what the weather throws your way.
 Keep one in your pack and one in your pocket if you plan on venturing away from your site for a long period of time.